Canada schools evacuated over unsubstantiated bomb threats | theSundaily

 In Nova Scotia, meanwhile, police were probing an anonymous bomb threat against three university campuses in the province.

-The campuses of Nova Scotia Community College in Halifax and in Sydney were shuttered after local police received the threat, at about 7.50am local time (6.50pm Malaysia).
+The campuses of Nova Scotia Community College in Halifax and in Sydney were shuttered after local police received the threat, at about 7.50am local time.

 Cape Breton University was also evacuated.